vmichnowicz/vwm_polls/README.md

 # VWM Polls

-VWM Polls is a polling module & fieldtype for ExpressionEngine 2.
+VWM Polls is a polling module & fieldtype for ExpressionEngine 2 (version 2.6.0 and up).

 ## License